My husband, Evan, and I recently celebrated our two year anniversary.

 Trust your partner.

 Trust that your partner is strong and resilient and is trying.
 Reflect on the progress they’ve made and the things they’ve tried.
 Encourage them by giving them credit for what they’ve accomplished and how far they’ve come.
-Let them know you trust them that they aren’t being complacent, even when progress is slow.
+Let them know you trust they aren’t being complacent, even when progress is slow.
 One of the most meaningful things to me–it gets me emotional–is just knowing and hearing that Evan trusts me when I say I’m trying.

 What experience have you had, if any, with wonkiness in a relationship?
 What tips do you have?
 Share them, please!
 I’d love to get my hands on some more wisdom.